 Ray – TACT Foster Carer since 2009

 My life has always been very child focused.
 I have a 19-year-old son with my wife Anne who works in childcare, two older girls from my previous marriage and four grandchildren.
-My brother and sister-in-law fostered with TACT for 23 years before they retired this year and we often spent time with children in their care.
+My brother and sister-in-law had fostered with TACT for 23 years and we often spent time with children in their care.
 As we had a spare bedroom in our house, we decided that we would love to give a child a chance of a family life, with support and love, and so ten years ago i became a foster dad.

 Shortly after we were approved to foster, we received a phone call regarding a young man from Afghanistan who was at a police station after being found on a lorry.
 We only had 15 minutes notice before a social worker brought him to our house so we quickly put fresh bedding on and waited.
 To say we were nervous would be an understatement.

 This boy came to our house with only a plastic bag containing a few clothes given to him by the police, and he had no knowledge of English.
 We did our best to make sure his needs were met and we learnt a lot very quickly.
 First, we went to our local mosque where we found help and advice from some lovely people.
 Then we visited a halal shop where we received tips on what he could and could not eat.
 Finding him a school was particularly difficult as not many had places available, and the fact that he didn’t speak or write much English made it even more complicated.

 However, I did my best and phoned and chased people until a place was found.
 When children are in my care, I will always do all I can to support them and get them the best outcomes possible.
 As three out of four of the children we have cared for were unaccompanied asylum seekers, being their foster carers meant taking them to legal meetings and supporting them throughout intense and stressful times.
 The list of processes we have had to undertake when a child moves in with us could be very long, but the way I look at it is just the same as with any other family member.
 You fight for them to get what they need.